About Actuarial Science

 The Actuarial Science program at Roanoke College is a blend of courses from the Business Administration, Economics, and Mathematics programs that prepares the student for taking credentialing exams; officially, the program is housed in the Mathematics, Computer Science, and Physics Department.

-The Bachelor of Science degree with a major in actuarial science requires the completion of 13 units of actuarial science, business, economics, mathematics, and statistics courses:
+The Bachelor of Science degree with a major in actuarial science requires the completion of 13 units of actuarial science, business, economics, mathematics, and statistics courses as seen below (current as of fall 2019, for previous versions, please see the appropriate academic catalog):

 - Mathematics and Statistics Courses